arceus077/nas-academy-assignment-local/README.md

 NOTE: A user cannot send more than 10 requests within 10 seconds, that is a feature implemented using custom request rate middleware, and not a bug :P

-In this service, there are 4 APIs, One is called internally for truncating and initialising the Parking DB.
-For Database, this project is using DB Mongoose from https://cloud.mongodb.com/v2/.
-It's a free limited version for the sake of this project, so there maybe sometimes latency issues.
-Please ignore it otherwise.

-Two tables/Schemas are used
+Two variables are used locally
 1) Users 2)Parkings
-users table is used for keeping track of request of users as per IP address parkings table is used to keep records of prakings and cars
+users var is used for keeping track of request of users as per IP address parkings var is used to keep records of prakings and cars

 Port no 5001 is used, It can be modified in .env file.
-Don't forget to update the DB_API variable also if updating the port number.

-_ APIs _

-/carpark/initialise
-This API Truncates parkings Db and initialise car parking spots

-/carpark/parkCar/:number
+<<<<<<<<<<<<<< Version 2.0.0 >>>>>>>>>>>>>>>>>>>>>

+In version 2.0.0,
+The project is updated to fetch and save data locally by using variables at run-time without using any libraries.
+It is availabe in branch feature/car-park-wo-db.
+All libraries, DB connections are removed.
+Only express, dotenv libraries were used as per guidelines. (jest is used for unit tests) The parking slots are initialised when the server starts using constructor.
+The logic remains identical, only the approach has changed for fetching and saving data locally during runtime.
+Note: everytime server starts/re-starts previous data will be lost.

+ALL APIs are .get('api_endpoint');

+/carpark/parkCar/:carnumber
 This API parks the car for the given car number

-/carpark/unparkCar/:number
+/carpark/unparkCar/:carnumber
 This API unparks the car for the given car number

 /carpark/info/:number